yahia-svg/218-DJ-Controller/README.md

 **Repo Layout**
 ---
-`This section gives you a quick and brief walkthrough of all these files you see in the github repository and what you can expect to see in each file.`
+`This section gives you a quick and brief walkthrough of all these files you see in the GitHub repository and what you can expect to see in each file.`
 <br>
 -Mohamed'sJournal.md contains Mohamed's work and contributions to the device, which include feature selection, BOM, and 3D design of the device's body.